RyanTaggard/county-status/README.md

 # COVID-19
-Modeling done for the state of Vermont during the COVID-19 pandemic.
+This page is intended to host models created for the state of Vermont during the COVID-19 pandemic.